dmitsf/GOT/example.md

 # Name: abstract, Length: 500, dtype: object
 ```

-We see we should trim "Abstract" word from the beginning of each abstract.
+We see we should trim "Abstract" words from the beginning of each abstract.
 Let's do this:

 ```
 abstracts = []